-The language challenge won’t go away in 2015.
+The language challenge won’t go away.
 In addition to localizing offers and content, brands will face issue with overlapping languages.
 English, for example, is spoken as a first language across the world and as a second language in many countries.
 Deals shared in English are deals that the international audience could use regardless of whether that was the intent.

 Changing Technology Landscape

 Affiliate networks have for a long time provided bundled account management and technology (the affiliate tracking and payment solutions).
 That technology is beginning to detach as dedicated, often cheaper or more agile, software-as-a-service solutions grow and take market share.

 At the same time some traditional affiliate networks are rebranding as “performance agencies” or performance solutions that offer more services than a historic CPA from merchant to publisher deal.

 Affiliate networks, thanks in part to tags on sites, have a lot of data.
 Remarketing solutions are one of the new areas that affiliate technologies are expanding into.

 Also of note in the technology landscape is the rise of “affiliate aggregators.”
 Companies like VigLink and Skimlinks provide publishers with automated solutions that automatically enroll sites into many thousands of affiliate programs at once.

 These aggregrators remove the need for affiliates to work with individual networks unless those networks are offering something more than a CPA deal.
 We are also beginning to see some brands work directly with this sort of platform and this will be a hot topic to watch.

 There is a strong overlap between native advertising and affiliate marketing.
 You could argue that affiliate marketing is native advertising.